I am a physician who likes to write about topics related to health, psychology, psychiatry, and spirituality.

 - The person has all the worldly possessions like wealth, material assets, name, fame, friends, and relations, and he or she enjoys them thoroughly.
 If he or she happens to lose any of them, they are not affected at all by the loss, as it cannot make them unhappy and miserable.

 - Such a person is never fearful of losing anything in life since he or she has realized that all worldly things are impermanent.

 - The spiritually awakened individual always uses the power of inner self; the individual doesn’t struggle to obtain the approval of others or external power.

 - Such an individual has reached a mental state of equanimity and thus cannot be affected by anything or any situation that brings either happiness or unhappiness.

 - Such a person doesn’t have wasteful and negative thoughts about him or her and others because the true nature of the soul is divine.
-A spiritually illumined individual is free from all negativity of thoughts, words and actions.
-His or her thoughts are always elevated and, so, words and actions of such a person are also elevated and inspire others to emulate them.
+A spiritually illumined individual is free from all negativity of thoughts, words, and actions.
+His or her thoughts are always elevated, so, words and actions of such a person are also elevated and inspire others to emulate them.

 - A spiritually awake person lives a life of voluntary humility and therefore cannot harm or mistreat anyone.
 He or she will readily forgive the person who wrongs them.
 Forgiveness is a strong attribute of the person who practices voluntary humility.

 - Such an individual is always striving hard to grow spiritually instead of pointing out the imperfections of others.
 Such a person doesn’t preach to others but instead becomes a role model that others strive to emulate.

 - Such individuals always respect the beliefs and opinions of others.
 They don’t impose their views and opinions on others.